A Simple Guide to the Different Types of Yoga

 The purpose of Raja Yoga

-Raja Yoga enables its students to take back control of their own mind.
+Raja Yoga enables its students to take back control of their own minds.
 This is achieved through following a set of disciplines and principles (limbs).
 Raja Yoga is considered the highest form of Yoga, with Raja translating to “King” or “Royal”.

 Those that follow Raja Yoga are considered to be on a “Royal Path”.
 Raja Yoga’s ultimate purpose is to unite the trained mind with the divine and through this, experience true spiritual liberation and awakening.